 Stroll down Rockport’s Bearskin Neck

 Just an hour or so north of Boston is the quaint town of Rockport.
 This spot has been known as an artist’s colony for years, and it’s easy to see why.
-Rockport is picturesque as can be.
+Rockport is one of the most beautiful places in Massachusetts.
 In fact, the old fishing shack pictured below, Motif #1, has been called the most painted structure in the US, as it is the subject of countless paintings and works of art.

 Eat a fresh lobster roll

 In Rockport, Boston, or pretty much anywhere along the coast of MA, you will want to try some lobster during your vacation.
-If you’re not a fan of a full boiled or steamed lobster, you may like the variation of a cold lobster roll sandwich.
+If you’re not a fan of a full boiled or steamed lobster, you may like the variation of a cold lobster roll sandwich; a lobster roll is definitely the best of Massachusetts!

 “Summer” on the Cape

 Cape Cod is one of America’s summer playgrounds, and you will fall in love with it as have countless before you.
 Beaches, vineyards, horseback riding, sailing, biking.
-Don’t miss this top MA destination.
+Don’t miss this top MA destination, because when it comes to Massachusetts in summer, it doesn’t get much better than Cape Cod!

 Attend New England’s best renaissance festival

 I love a Renaissance festival, and Massachusetts has a fantastic one in Carver: King Richard’s Faire.
-This annual event happens every fall (although sadly cancelled in 2020 due to COVID-19) bringing with it live entertaiment, performers and guests in costume, themed weekends, amazing food, music, and even a jousting tournament.
-This is a great thing to do in Massachusetts in the fall.
+This annual event is one of the best things to do in Massachusetts in the fall, bringing with it live entertainment, performers and guests in costume, themed weekends, amazing food, music, and even a jousting tournament; how’s that sound for fun in Massachusetts?

 Stand in line for one of the North End’s famous cannolis